tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 description: *content
 ---

 LIST current certificates.

-MaxResults is optional and specifies the maximum number of results required by caller.
+See [Common parameters and headers](~/docs-ref-conceptual/keyvault/common-parameters-and-headers.md) for headers and parameters that are used by all requests.

 In your request:

 - Query option `maxresults={maxresults}` is optional.
-The value of `maxresults` must be a none negative integer less than 25.
+The value of `maxresults` must be a non-negative integer less than 25.
 If a value out of the range is specified, the request is failed with Http 400.
 If this query option is not specified, the service will return up to 25 results.

 Request body: An HTTP GET has no request body.